metacpan/metacpan-cpan-extracted/distros/H/HTTP-Promise/README.md

 Provided with some optional parameters, and this instantiates a new [HTTP::Promise](https://metacpan.org/pod/HTTP%3A%3APromise) objects and returns it.
 If an error occurred, it will return `undef` and the error can be retrieved using [error](https://metacpan.org/pod/Module%3A%3AGeneric#error) method.

 It accepts the following parameters.
 Each of those options have a corresponding method, so you can get or change its value later:

+- `accept_encoding`

+    String.
+This sets whether we should accept compressed data.

+    You can set it to `none` to disable it.
+By default, this is `auto`, and it will set the `Accept-Encoding` `HTTP` header to all the supported encoding based on the availability of associated modules.

+    You can also set this to a comma-separated list of known encoding, typically: `bzip2,deflate,gzip,rawdeflate,brotli`

+    See [HTTP::Promise::Stream](https://metacpan.org/pod/HTTP%3A%3APromise%3A%3AStream) for more details.

 - `agent`